big-data-europe/mu-query-rewriter/readme.md

 The Query Rewriter is a proxy service for enriching and constraining SPARQL queries before they are sent to the database.
 It functions as an authorization service in the [mu-semtech](http://mu.semte.ch) microservice architecture, enabling in-database access control and authorization-aware caching.

+A sandbox interface for writing constraints is provided by https://github.com/big-data-europe/mu-query-rewriter-sandbox

+A basic working example and testing environment is provided by https://github.com/big-data-europe/graph-acl-basics/

 ## Introduction

 A constraint is expressed as a standard SPARQL `CONSTRUCT` query, which conceptually represents an intermediate 'constraint' graph.
 An incoming query is optimally rewritten to a form which, when run against the full database, is equivalent to the original query being run against the constraint graph.
 Constraining queries in this way allows shared logic to be abstracted almost to the database level, simplifying the logic handled by each microservice.